billpmurphy/hask-archive/README.md

 ```

 If you want instances of the`Show`, `Eq`, `Read`, `Ord`, and `Bounded`
-typeclassesfor your ADTs, it is adviseable to use `deriving` to automagically
+typeclasses for your ADTs, it is adviseable to use `deriving` to automagically
 generate instances rather than defining them manually.

-Defining your own typeclasses is pretty easy.
-Typeclasses are just Python
+Defining your own typeclasses is pretty easy--take a look at `help(Typeclass)`
-classes that are subclasses of `Typeclass`, and which implement a classmethod
-called `make_instance` that controls what happens when you define a new
-instance for that typeclass.
-Take a look at the typeclasses defined in
+and look at the typeclasses defined in `Data.Functor` and `Data.Traversable` to
-`Data.Functor` and `Data.Traversable` to see how this is done.
+see how it's done.

 ### Operator sections